 Although considered a simple surgical operation, a tooth extraction is not to be left unattended.
 You need to follow it up with proper care to quickly alleviate the pain.
 Anti-inflammatory painkillers help ease the pain and discomfort, especially if you underwent surgical tooth extraction.
 To minimize swelling, you can apply an ice pack on your face near the site of the extraction.
 Bleeding is but a normal thing usually within 24 hours after the extraction.
 To control it, rinse your mouth with salt water as it also cleans the wound.

 Do not take for granted any discomfort you feel in your mouth, especially if it has been a while since you last visited a dentist.
-If you think your tooth may require extraction, call our office at (707) 257-2400 to schedule an appointment.
+If you think your tooth may require extraction, contact our office online or call us at (707) 257-2400 to schedule an appointment.
 We are located on Jefferson St. Napa, CA 94559.